 Editing a Policy

 Edits made to a policy will automatically be applied to all watches the policy is assigned to.
-This will take affect only for newly scanned artifacts.
+This will take effect only for newly scanned artifacts.
 You can manually apply the watch on existing artifacts.

 Editing a Watch